OneTouch AT G2 and 10G Network Assistant

 Wired network discovery and analysis

-Wi-Fi discovery and analysis (supported by OneTouch AT G2 Module)
+Wi-Fi network discovery and analysis (supported by OneTouch AT G2 Module)

 Automatically discover Wi-Fi devices and key device properties.
 Select from up to 12 context-relative sorts to obtain different views into the wireless network.
 For example, sort by signal strength to troubleshoot Wi-Fi coverage issues.
 Sort by MAC manufacturer to discover Wi-Fi devices by type and to understand how they are connected relative to SSID, AP and channel.
 Sort by channel to identify channel spacing and usage problems.
 Sort by authorization status to find potential security violations.
 Additional discovery-assisted analysis tools aid with troubleshooting and security enforcement.
 If a Wi-Fi device is also discovered via Wired Analysis, the Cross Link feature enables one-button toggling between wired and Wi-Fi analysis views.

-Figure 13.
-Analyze Wi-Fi health by each available channels
+Figure 23: Analyze Wi-Fi health by each available channel.

-Figure 16.
-Detailed information about a specific interference source
+Figure 26: Detailed information about a specific interference source.

 Inline VoIP analysis (Supported by OneTouch AT G2 Module only)